holmon-alp/brain-tumor-heart-attack-predictor/README.md

 and heart attack susceptibility based on natural and biological data.

 ---
+The program was developed as a web application by Streamlit

+---
 ### About Brain tumor software:
 The program's model was trained using the image dataset from kaggle.com.
 You can get acquainted with the model notebook and dataset through the following link: